scottbw/analytics-udd/udd/student_on_a_module_instance.md

 The mark scored by the student after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.

 ### Purpose
-Storage of the numerical score, typically as recorded in the student record system.
+Storage of the confirmed numerical score.

 ### Derivation
 Institution